sydneyravehistory/SRHDJProfiles/README.md

 # Introduction

-For the sydneyravehistory.com website, the idea has been floated to have a list of DJs with profiles, pictures, personal web links, mixtapes, raves & flyers.
+For the sydneyravehistory.com website the idea has been floated to have a list of DJs with profiles, pictures, personal web links, mixtapes, raves & flyers.

 In order to complete this task, we are asking the community to help out by filling in DJ profiles.